-Typography and fonts are key components of your business’s visual identity.
-Unfortunately, many small business owners and entrepreneurs dismiss the value of good font selection or don’t know how to choose them.
+Typography and fonts are critical components of your business’s visual identity.
+Unfortunately, many small business owners and entrepreneurs bypass the font selection process or don’t know how to choose them.

 Instead of having visual design and brand communication that attracts the kinds of customers they want, it appears amateurish and unprofessional.

-In this article, you will learn what the best typography and font designs are and how they enhance the power of your branding and marketing.
+In this post, you will learn what the best typography and font designs are and how to choose the best business fonts to represent your brand.

 Typeface vs. Font

-Before we go any further, I would like to clear up a common misunderstanding around the terms typeface and font.
+Before we go any further, I would like to clarify a common misunderstanding around the terms typeface and font.

 Font refers to typeface style, specifically its size, weight, and height.
 For example, a typeface can be styled in italics or bold font.